The Save the Cat Beat Sheet: How Universal Is It?

 The idea behind the Save the Cat! beat sheet

-The Save the Cat! beat sheet is based on the idea that good stories are character-driven.
-They typically feature a ‘flawed hero’ and a narrative that takes us through that hero’s transformation as they overcome this character flaw.
+The Save the Cat beat sheet is based on the idea that good stories have strong characters with human flaws who go on a journey (the plot).
+Such stories typically feature a ‘flawed hero’ and a narrative that takes us through that hero’s transformation as they overcome this character flaw.
 Of course, the path to this transformation is strewn with conflicts and obstacles.

 I won’t cover *every* part of the beat sheet here, but you should get the idea: